Game Grumps: Format

 Episodes usually consist of two hosts or more playing a video game, featuring their commentary (often humorous), experience with (and opinions of) the chosen game, as well as related and unrelated discussions, along with stories from their lives.
-Frequently this commentary features voice characterizations performed by the hosts, especially in the case of Hanson and Avidan.
-Many of the games played on the show are sent in by fans, who mail in games to the Grumps' PO box in Glendale, California.
+These commentaries often feature voice characterizations performed by the hosts, especially in the case of Hanson and Avidan.
+Many of the displayed games are sent in to the Grumps' PO box in Glendale, California, by fans.

+Secondarily to this is the Ten Minute Power Hour, in which The Grumps often are made to perform tasks, play classic children’s games, or play with an assortment of toys with one theme.
+These tasks are most often done without prior knowledge of what they will be performing.
+Occasionally, the main topic of the episode will be food, in which case they often (intentionally or unintentionally) eat an uncomfortable amount of food, in both quantity and variety of often sickening flavors.
+These are most often showcased upon the secondary GameGrumps channel, The Grumps.